Automattic/dot-handy/README.md

 The coresponding properties supplied by the commandline options will override. `-C` or `--config-files` options are used to supply config files; the corresponding commandline options for the properties are a bit ad hoc.
 For the most up-to-date list of properties and their commandline options, [referring to the source code](https://github.com/Automattic/dot-handy/blob/trunk/main.js#L47) will be the best.

 Actions here refers to browser automation scripts that will be run after initiating.
-Currently they can only be supplied by `-A` or `--action-files` commandline option. e.g. `yarn start -A new-user,pick-free-domain,pick-free-plan` means to open a new browser instance and then to create a new user, pick a free domain, and then choose the Free plan.
+Currently they can only be supplied by `-A` or `--action-files` commandline option. e.g. `yarn start -A new-user pick-free-domain pick-free-plan` means to open a new browser instance and then to create a new user, pick a free domain, and then choose the Free plan.
 It's kind of limiting right now because we can't use them in-between our own manual testing.
 An action file is looked up in a similar manner like configuration files: `local-actions` will be looked up first, and then `actions` directory.
 Actions can require certain configuration properties to work, like the action for setting ExPlat variations.